Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: The case of 3D: 20-vertex models

 The general 20-vertex model has the non-vanishing elements in the same positions of the matrix elements, as the matrix constructed only by means of the permutation operators and identity.
-It is the pure analogue of the case of the two-state matrices, as the six-vertex model (1d XXZ spin-model, having $U_q(2)$ symmetry) is the generalization of the rational solution $R_{12}=I+(1/u) P_{12}$ (1d XXX-model, having $U(2)$ symmetry), where $P_{12}$ is the permutation operator.
+It is the pure analogue of 2D case, as the six-vertex model's (1D XXZ spin-model relating to the quantum $SU_q(2)$ symmetry) trigonometric solution is the generalization of the rational solution $R=I+(1/u) P$ (1D XXX-model, with non-deformed $SU(2)$ symmetry).
 So, the simplest extension of the soluble 2D spin-models to 3D case could be in the form of the linear superposition: \bea R^p(\mathbf{u})=\sum_{n=1}^6 f_n(\mathbf{u}) P^{n}, \ena where we denote by $P^n$ the permutation operators $P_{123}^{\{r_1 r_2 r_3\}}$ with the matrix elements $\delta_{i_1}^{j_{r_1}}\delta_{i_2}^{j_{r_2}}\delta_{i_3}^{j_{r_3}}$.
 Here the indexes $\{r_1 r_2 r_3\}$ are the possible permutations of the sequence $\{1,2,3\}$, including the identity (corresponding to the unity operator).
-Note, that $P_{123}^{231}=(P_{123}^{312})^2$, $(P_{123}^{312})^3=P_{123}^{312} P_{123}^{231}=I$.
+Note that $P_{123}^{231}=(P_{123}^{312})^2$, $(P_{123}^{312})^3=P_{123}^{312} P_{123}^{231}=I$.
 Besides of full permutations, the next three permutations operators $P_{123}^{132}$, $P_{123}^{213}$, $P_{123}^{321}$, have the property $P^2=I$.
 Here also, if we look for the solutions, which at the fixed point equal to the full permutations $P_{123}^{312}$ or $P_{123}^{231}$ (locality principle), we shall find only rigid solutions.
 Next we demonstrate this for some examples.